 Site type Premium Nature of the venue A mix of open space and semi-formal gardens with a central lake.
-It is a highly used informal recreation space and festival hub in the summer months and has a number of small spaces for boutique events Suitability Events that are accessible to the general public, arts and culture, community events, events of iconic international or national significance, live music is sought after and encouraged Weddings popular in the rose garden and Lake Island Limited commercial promotional activity is supported Suggested capacity 15,000 (at any one time) Event size Major and minor events Precinct specific criteria ı Operating hours Sunday - Thursday: Close 11.59pm.
+It is a highly used informal recreation space and festival hub in the summer months and has a number of small spaces for boutique events Suitability Events that are accessible to the general public, arts and culture, community events, events of iconic international or national significance, live music is sought after and encouraged Weddings popular in the rose garden and Lake Island Limited commercial promotional activity is supported Suggested capacity 20,000 Event size All sizes Precinct specific criteria ı Operating hours Sunday - Thursday: Close 11.59pm.
 Fridays and Saturdays: Close 3.00am the following day.
 Sundays that precede a Monday public holiday: Close at 3.00am on the Monday morning.
 Open 11.00am for alcohol trade, Events can commence from 7.00am.
 Shared use considerations Significant informal use Pedestrian and cycle paths must maintain access where possible The kiosk, the island, playground and BBQs must remain accessible unless not practical or safe to do so.
-Kiosk must be notified of upcoming events and engaged in an event where possible Toilet block must remain open where possible The following tenants also occupy the event site: Adelaide Bowling Club and Rymill Park Kiosk Park Lands criteria Environmental sensitivities Due to the heavy nature of event use from October to April, the park will be allocated rest periods during this time and from May to October to recover Fauna include waterfowl and possums Site restrictions Events should not infringe upon the Adelaide Bowling Club, kiosk or playground areas Clearance must be kept from the rose garden and other established garden areas The lake may be used with permission Loading and pegging restrictions apply for events situated within the immediate vicinity of the OBahn Tunnel • Any event applications for use of this area are approved in consultation with Council's Reconciliation team.
-2 This mulched area under the trees is not to be used for event infrastructure unless otherwise agreed Amplified sound considerations Rymill Park has a number of residential receivers in close proximity to the east and west.
+Pathways to the playground must be maintained Kiosk must be notified of upcoming events and engaged in an event where possible Toilet block must remain open The following tenants also occupy the event site: Adelaide Bowling Club and Rymill Park Kiosk Park Lands criteria Environmental sensitivities Due to the heavy nature of event use from October to April, the park will be allocated rest periods during this time and from May to October to recover Fauna include waterfowl and possums Site restrictions Events should not infringe upon the Adelaide Bowling Club, kiosk or playground areas Site restrictions Clearance must be kept from the rose garden and other established garden areas The lake may be used with permission Restrictions apply for events situated within the immediate vicinity of the OBahn Tunnel 1 Any event applications for use of this area are approved in consultation with Council's Reconciliation team.
+Amplified sound considerations Rymill Park has a number of residential receivers in close proximity to the east and west.
 Given its close proximity to East Terrace, major, multi-stage impact music festivals are discouraged.
 Given the configuration of the park, a stage position facing towards the west is generally required.
 This location can impact upon residences on East Terrace, and if feasible alternate configurations may produce lower impacts from amplified sound.
-Site features (see map f or power, water and sewer points) Click here to access the e City of Adelaide events infrastructure map, detailing all utilities and facilities.
-Shade Excellent shading Toilets Changing Places and fully accessible toilet block located north-east of the lake Amenities Good amenities for small events including BBQs, playspace and a kiosk
+Site features (see map f or power, water and sewer points) Shade Excellent shading Toilets Changing Places and fully accessible toilet block located north-east of the lake Amenities Good amenities for small events including BBQs, playspace and a kiosk Lighting All existing paths are well lit including a number of large lights near Plane Tree Avenue and around the kiosk